-Jay Jessup became President and General Manager of Pepsi-Cola Bottling Company of Central Virginia in 1984.
+Jay Jessup became President of Pepsi-Cola Bottling Company of Central Virginia in 1984.
 He had been a professional musician before returning to Pepsi-Cola in 1983 to learn the family business.

 Suzanne J. Brooks

 Suzanne became Executive Vice President in 1984.
 Prior to this assignment, Suzanne served in several capacities as Brand Manager for Dr Pepper from July, 1981 to October, 1983 and as a receptionist in 1974 and again from August, 1980 through July, 1981.
 Before joining PCVA, Suzanne spent the previous ten years in Greenville and Kinston, NC going to school, running a restaurant, and teaching school.

 Suzanne holds a Bachelor of Arts in Elementary Education and a Master’s Degree in Organizational Management.

 Suzanne currently serves on the board of the Perry Foundation, Piedmont Family YMCA, East Carolina University Foundation and the Virginia Beverage Association of which she was the first woman president.

 Ralph began his career with Pepsi-Cola of Central Virginia as a Pepsi Route Salesman in 1975.
 PCVA provided opportunities to learn various aspects of the business and work with some great people across the Pepsi system and in many areas of the beverage industry including Sales, Marketing, Operations and Management.
 Education and Training included Dale Carnegie, PCMI, ICPM (JMU), and a wealth of training and experience from colleagues and mentors.
 Ralph is a proud recipient of the Pepsico President’s Ring of Honor Award.
 Currently Ralph serves as General Manager of PCVA.